Chicken Of The Woods/Summer/Autumn/Edible

 Latiporus is derived from the Latin words Laet, meaning bright or pleasing and Por meaning pores.
 Sulphureus relates to the bright sulphur colour.
 Translating to bright and pleasing pores of a sulphur colour.

-People react to this fungi differently, it’s said that 1in10 people have adverse reactions to this fungus, usually just an upset stomach, but if vast amounts are eaten by this minority it can develop to vomiting and hallucinations have been recorded in the past.
+People react to this fungi differently, it’s said that 1in10 people have adverse reactions to this fungus, usually just an upset stomach, but if vast amounts are eaten by this minority it can develop into vomiting and hallucinations have been recorded in the past.
 If you’re happy eating mushrooms normally you should be fine but it’s worth trying a little to start with before moving on to eating large amounts of this.

 Could be confused with